ABDULALI24/Notification-Assesment/README.md

 Features

 - Display of notification count
-- Detailed view of notifications on click
-- Mark notifications as read (Stretch Goal)
+- Mark notifications as read just by Clicking to It.
-- Delete notifications from the menu (Stretch Goal)

 Technologies Used